Cincinnati Root Canal Therapy

 The root canal procedure involves cleaning the pulp from its chamber with very small instruments.
 After removing the pulp, the pulp chamber and the root canals are shaped to the required space so that a biocompatible material can fill the space.
 The material that is most often used is a rubber-like material called gutta-percha, which is positioned with an adhesive-like cement to ensure complete closure of the root canal.
 The opening is closed with a temporary filling, which will be removed so the tooth can be completely restored.

-Occasionally, a tooth may not be strong enough to keep the restoration in place.
+Occasionally, a tooth may not be strong enough to keep the restoration in place following a root canal.
 When this condition exists, a post may be placed inside the tooth.

 Contact Beckham Square Family Dental today for Root Canal procedures in Cincinnati

 If you are looking for a Cincinnati dentist who performs root canals and believe that you have a toothache that is severe and not responding to over-the-counter pain medicines, then you should call our office immediately at 513.489.7800.
-We can quickly diagnose the problem.
+We can quickly diagnose the problem and see if you need a root canal.
 And if a root canal is required, we can perform it quickly to alleviate your pain and to protect your tooth.
 If needed, use our contact form to schedule your root canal today.